lpabon/makemdb/README.md

 # makemdb

-`makemdb` is a suite tools managed by a single Makefile to create a PDF and ePub from the same markdown content.
+`makemdb` is a suite of tools managed by a single Makefile to create a PDF and ePub from the same markdown content.
 It is based on the following tools:

 * MarkdownPP: https://github.com/jreese/markdown-pp